evillemez/javelin/ROADMAP.md

 This document outlines general directions for the project.
 It is not about planned features, of which there are many.

-For info on planned features and implementation details - see `TODO.md`.
+For info on planned features and implementation details - see the issue queue & list of milestones.

 ## Will do ##

 These items will get done, hopefully sooner rather than later.

 * register with travis-ci
-* implement semver version tagging, once generally stable
-* register with bower and npm
 * document the core
 * implement automated docs build system
 * publish info site w/ docs to github-pages
     * also include example games/demos
+* implement semver version tagging, once generally stable
+* register with bower and npm
 * create yeoman generator for new projects

 ## Want to do ##